Creating Realistic Drop Shadows

 There are instances when a flat shadow just won't do the trick, so here are steps to make your own lifted drop shadow.
 This works well for curled papers and mats, as well as ribbons with folds, etc.

 2. Change color of lower layer to black (this is the shadow layer).
-Select Adjust Hue & Saturation and move Lightness slider all the way left.
+Select Enhance> Adjust Color> Adjust Hue & Saturation (Ctrl+U; Mac: Cmd+U) and move Lightness slider all the way left.

-3. Blur black layer - I like between 4-6 pixels on a 300 dpi object.
+3. Blur black layer - I like between 5-6 pixels on a 300 dpi object.
 The larger the object the more blur you need to make the same effect.
-Select Filter>Blur>Gaussian Blur.
+Select Filter> Blur> Gaussian Blur> Setting> Ok.

 4. Click the Move Tool to be able to transform the shadow layer's shape.
 While holding the Ctrl key down (Mac-Cmd key), grab the lower right handle of the selection box and drag shape left and down.
 Bring top right side down and right.
 Click enter to transform.
 See Step 4 image for example.